-How Hospitals Can Systematically Kick-start Growth Planning
+How to Systematically Kick-start Growth

 As discussed in a recent HealthLeaders Magazine article, “To win the market share battle, healthcare organizations must first redefine what it is and then build strategies that take advantage of the shifts in healthcare delivery.”
 Author Phillip Betbeze explains that the new indicators of market share include patient access (measured in part by ambulatory services growth, physician practices, and other service locations), physician claims data (outpatient surgery volume and growth, traditional office visits, and even telemedicine), and the cohesive network of services that make them a must-have for insurers’ narrow networks.

 Strategies for how to measure market share (and plan for growth) must change alongside the shifts in care delivery.
 Executing a SWOT Analysis of your market share allows you to take into account the many new factors impacting care delivery.
 This analysis will also provide an actionable outline of where to focus when mapping out your strategic growth plan.

 As defined by MindTools.com, SWOT stands for Strengths, Weaknesses, Opportunities, and Threats.
 A SWOT Analysis is a technique for assessing these four aspects of your business.

 As discussed in our popular “8 Steps to Strategic Growth Planning” white paper, conducting a SWOT Analysis for your organization as a whole can be a helpful way to examine internal strengths and weaknesses as well as external opportunities and threats, and consider how each is helping or hindering growth.
 It’s an important exercise to engage in early in your strategic planning process.
 Conducting a SWOT Analysis specifically in relation to market share is an extra step that allows you to home in on specific ways to address market share growth, an essential measure of success.